brucemuller/HierarchicalLosses/README.md

 * Given the output of any semantic segmentation architecture and a class hierarchy, we compute losses for each level of abstraction within the hierarchy, inferring probabilities of super-classes from their children (see above figure).

 * A particular advantage of this work is its generality and self-contained nature allows the possibility of plugging this hierarchical loss on the end of any deep learning architecture.

+* We provide the simple to use hierarchical loss function within loss.py.

 * Class hierarchies are defined with a simple tab delimited text file (figure below, left).